r00t-tsai/Timelapse-Recorder/README.md

 ### Workflow
 #### Note that this app requires administrator privileges to work properly and to avoid compiling issues.

-1. Tweak your settings.
-This can also be manually edited inside the `config.py`
+1. Tweak your settings inside the application.
 2. Press **RECORD** to begin capturing.
 The app will be minimized in the system tray.
 3. Optionally **PAUSE** / **RESUME** at any time.
 4. Press **STOP** and the app compiles the timelapse automatically.